giru-han/SpaceX-Falcon-9-1st-stage-Success-Landing-Prediction/README.md

 ## 8. Machine Learning Prediction
 Creates a machine learning pipeline to predict if the first stage will land given the data from the preceding labs. create a machine learning pipeline to predict if the first stage will land.
-Find the best Hyperparameter for SVM, Classification Trees, and Logistic Regression.
+Find the best Hyperparameter for kNN, SVM, Classification Trees, and Logistic Regression.